 22. ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of The Companies (Accounts) Rules 2014 is annexed herewith as "Annexure2".

 The details forming part of the extract of the Annual Return in form MGT 9 is annexedherewith as "Annexure 3".

-The particulars of the employees who are covered by the provisions contained in Rule5(2) and rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are:
+The particulars of the employees who are covered by the provisions contained in Rule5(2) and rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 as amended are:

 The remuneration paid to all Key management Personnel was in accordance withremuneration policy adopted by the company.

 26. IMPAIRMENT OF ASSETS & CAPITAL WORK-IN-PROGRESS